honleungdydx/Math480-Project/README.md

 Topic 2:
 Find out the best algorithm to solve the famous Fermat-Torricelli problem with weights.
 We shall investigate three methods to solve them.

-Besides our discussion about how to deal with these two topics.
+Besides our discussion about how to solve these two problems.
 The following shows the exact work each person did.

+Hao Chen: Wrote the Sage Worksheet and Report pdf file for Topic 1

+Xin Guo: Contributed 21 lines in the codes of Topic 2

+Hon Leung Lee: Wrote the Sage Worksheet and Report pdf for Topic 2

+Di Wu: Contributed 8 lines in the codes of Topic 2